-This class provides students the opportunity to study Spanish grammar, pronunciation, simple conversation, practical expressions and gain an awareness of the cultures of Spain and Latin America, as well as Spanish cultures in the United States.
-Spanish 1A is paced to allow for building a strong foundation for future foreign language learning.
-This course is the first year in a two year sequence.
+This course provides students the opportunity to continue the study of Spanish grammar, pronunciation, simple conversation and practical expressions.
+It also focuses on the cultures of Spanian and Latin America, as well as Spanish cultures in the United States.
 Students in Spanish 1A will continue in Spanish 1B in 8th grade.